marcioAlmada/annotations/README.md

 }
 ```

-Use the `Minime\Annotations\Reader` instance to read annotations from classes,
+Let's use the `Minime\Annotations\Reader` instance to read annotations from classes,
 properties and methods.
 Like so:

 ```php